camenduru/DiffusionAwards/README.md

 - Enter your model's official public address civitai.com or huggingface.com.
 - Enter five prompts that will represent your model.
-- Because we will use GitHub for the voting process, prompts should not generate NSFW images.
+- Prompts can generate nudity but not pornographic images.
 - The award application will be closed on June 1st, 2023.
 - [Award Application Form](https://github.com/camenduru/DiffusionAwards/issues/new?assignees=&labels=&template=award_application.yml)